inigokintana/homelab-2-prod-ai-golden-path/1-IaC/AWS/README.md

 # 4 - Breakdown of the Configuration chosen in Opentofu

+1. **Variables**: gettin router public IP
-1. **AWS Provider**: Specifies the AWS region where you want to provision your resources.
+2. **AWS Provider**: Specifies the AWS region where you want to provision your resources.

-2. **Security Group**: This security group allows:
-   - SSH (port 22)
-   - Kubernetes API port (6443)
-   - MicroK8s API port (16443)
+3. **Resources: getting data**: getting vpc and key pair data.
+4. **Resources: provisioning resources**

-3. **EC2 Instance**: This resource defines the EC2 instance:
+   - **EC2 Instance**: This resource defines the EC2 instance:
       - **AMI ID**: The image ID for Ubuntu 22.04.
-The provided `ami-0dba2cb6798c5dbb7` is for the `us-east-1` region.
+The provided `ami-0586af70ffaea9a74` is for the `eu-south-2 (Spain)` region.
 You should replace it with the corresponding AMI for your AWS region.
-   - **Instance Type**: It uses `t3.micro`, which is eligible for the AWS Free Tier.
+      - **Instance Type**: It uses "t4g.xlarge" # (4 vCPU -16 GB RAM).
 You can adjust this as per your needs.
-   - **Key Name**: Replace `"your-ssh-key-name"` with the name of your SSH key for accessing the EC2 instance.
+      - **Key pair**: SSH key for accessing the EC2 instance.
+   - **Security Group**: This security group allows:
+      - SSH (port 22)
+      - Microk8s dashboard-proxy (port 10443)- you could comment this and use ssh tunnel: ssh -L 10443:localhost:10443 ubuntu@instance_public_ip
+      - Ollama and the LLM&SLM inside (port 11434) -  you could comment this and use ssh tunnel: ssh -L 11434:localhost:11434 ubuntu@instance_public_ip
+      - Postgres port for TimescaleDB and Vectorizer (port 15432) you could comment this and use ssh tunnel: ssh -L 15432:localhost:1154321434 ubuntu@instance_public_ip
+      - Dapr dashboard (port 9999)
+      - you could comment this and use ssh tunnel: ssh -L 9999:localhost:9999 ubuntu@instance_public_ip
+      - Flask user web app (port 5000) - you could comment this and use ssh tunnel: ssh -L 5000:localhost:5000 ubuntu@instance_public_ip
+      - Tilt (port 10350) - you could comment this and use ssh tunnel: ssh -L 10350:localhost:10350 ubuntu@instance_public_ip

-4. **User Data**: This section contains a bash script that:
+   - **User Data**: This section contains a bash script that:
-   - Updates the package lists (`apt update`).
+      - 1) Updates the package lists
-   - Installs `snapd` to allow installation of MicroK8s via Snap.
+      - 2) Install mandatory tools like docker, kubectl and git and clone the repoSnap.
-   - Installs MicroK8s with the `--classic` option.
+      - 3) Installs MicroK8s
-   - Waits for MicroK8s to be ready.
-   - Enables MicroK8s' DNS and dashboard services.
+      - 4) Install Dapr
+      - 5) Install mandatory k8s services for this POC - Ollama, PostgreSQL, pg AI
+      - 6) Install dapr microservices agents in K8s:data ingestor with scraper and Flask user-web
+      - 7) Install optional tools: Opentofu, Kustomize and Visual Studio Code

 5. **Outputs**: The public and private IP addresses of the instance are outputted after the instance is created, which can be useful for connecting to the instance or accessing the MicroK8s dashboard.

-### Notes
+## 5 - Play with the config:

+- As mentioned before, adapt Opentofu script to include shell scripts steps 4), 5) and 6) to use kubectl & helm providers.

+**Important NOTICE about IaC**: shell script does not properly manage the state so it is very basic IaC.
+OpenTofu, on the other hand, is fully compliant IaC as it is built with State tracking, Idempotence (safe to re-run), Dependency graph, Rollback support, Plan before apply and is Modular & composable.
+Please, if you go to PROD consider migrating some steps of the shell script into OpenTofu, for example:
+- Step 4 install Dapr with Helm with [OpenTofu Helm provider](https://search.opentofu.org/provider/opentofu/helm/latest)
+- All the kubectl apply commands in steps 5 and 6, install them with [OpenTofu Kubectl Provider](https://search.opentofu.org/provider/opentofu/kubernetes/v2.0.0)

+# 6 - Final notes
 - **Security**: Ensure your security group is configured to allow only trusted IPs, especially for production environments.
 - **AMI ID**: Always verify the Ubuntu 22.04 AMI ID for your region in the AWS console.
 You can find the most recent AMIs via AWS Marketplace or the EC2 console.
 - **Instance Type**: Adjust the instance type to suit your needs, especially if you require more resources for Kubernetes workloads.

 This configuration provides a simple and quick setup for provisioning an EC2 instance with Ubuntu 22.04 and installing MicroK8s automatically.

-## 6 - Play with the config:

-- Open ports
-- not for PROD
-- kubectl 6 helm